obokhove/wetropolis20162020/topodrawings/README.md

 | 16| 5.65 |- | middle straight of exit bends |
 | 17| 6.8 | - | exit |

 In conclusion the slope of the main channel is pretty close to 1:100.
+Overall drop is 5.5cm over 4.2 or more meters, whcih is about 0.0131 slope.